mvolkmann/MyUnixEnv/notes/GoNotes.md

   <-done
   ```

+## Select

-- can wait on multiple channels using a select statement
+- can wait on multiple channels
+- blocks until one of the channels is ready
+- chooses randomly if multiple channels are ready
+- `default` block, if present, is run if no channels are ready
+- when using `break` in a `select` `case` that is inside a `for` loop,
+  to jump out of the loop add a label before the loop and break to it

+  - alternatively use `return` to exit the containing function

   - ex.